Mr YOOX NET-A-PORTER

 by Federico Sarica, March, 2016

-Photograph by Nikolai Von Bismarck.
+Photography by Nikolai Von Bismarck

 “Anyone who has worked with him – they say – has always had to know that ideas can even appear at four o’clock in the morning, and so you need to be ready if your telephone rings in the middle of the night.”
 Massimo Sideri – Corriere della Serra